Brony fandom: Military personnel

 Many bronies are enlisted in the United States Armed Forces; a 2016 study estimated that 4–5% of bronies were enlisted military personnel.
 The military brony subculture gained mainstream attention when it was reported that some service members were displaying cutie mark patches on their uniforms.
 Margaret Loesch, the CEO and President of The Hub, noted from an email from a group of United States enlisted personnel in Afghanistan explained how they came by the show by way of their daughters, but found the emphasis on teamwork and covering each other's backs resonated with their military fellowship.

+Religion and spirituality

+While the series itself contains little to no religious references, its lack of overt religion made its fictional setting, Equestria, available for various religious and spiritual interpretations among fans.
+According to historian of religion Andrew Crome, Christian bronies have used My Little Pony fan fiction and fan art to promote religious literacy, explore theological questions, engage in evangelism, and perform biblical exegesis.
+In the essay The Bible and My Little Pony, religious studies professor Tom de Bruin wrote that Christian My Little Pony fan works are examples of the reception of the Bible combined with fans' interactions with popular culture.
+In his essay on the development of spirituality in the brony fandom, Pavol Kosnáč distinguished ordinary and hardcore fans from "devotees", whom he defines by the extent to which Friendship Is Magic shapes their everyday lifestyle, worldview, and ethics.
+In her study of brony spirituality, Amie Sexton wrote that the belief in, or hope for, Equestria as an afterlife is one of the broadest spiritual motifs in the brony fandom.
+In his 2019 article in Culture and Religion, Crome compared Christian bronies' fandom to lived religion, in that some Christian bronies incorporate fandom into ordinary religious life rather than treating their fandom as a secular replacement for religion.